-Our analysis shows that all four error types reduce to failures at the edge, the information handoff between agents in a multi-agent system.
-This shifts the design focus to the handoff itself rather than the global workflow. \textbf{In our annotated corpus $N$=824, these errors account for most failures,} with Data Gap 29.1\%, Referential Drift 27.3\%, Signal Corruption 36.8\%, and Capability Gap 6.8\%.
-In effective human collaboration \citep{human1,gsm8k}, handoffs are governed by three habits: \ding{182} check the handoff for missing content, ambiguous reference, corrupted intermediate results, or role mismatch; \ding{183} if a problem exists, fix it at the source so it does not propagate downstream; \ding{184} intervene only as needed, keeping the exchange brief and within latency and cost limits.
+Our analysis shows that all four error types manifest as failures at the edge, the information handoff between agents in a multi-agent system.
+This shifts the design focus to the handoff itself rather than the global workflow. \textbf{In our annotated corpus ($N$=824), these errors account for most failures,} with Data Gap 29.1\%, Referential Drift 27.3\%, Signal Corruption 36.8\%, and Capability Gap 6.8\%.
+According to the human collaboration theory we mentioned above, effective handoffs are governed by three habits: \ding{182} check the handoff for missing content, ambiguous reference, corrupted intermediate results, or role mismatch; \ding{183} if a problem exists, fix it at the source so it does not propagate downstream; \ding{184} intervene only as needed, keeping the exchange brief and within latency and cost limits.

 These habits motivate an edge-centered design that monitors each transfer and issues minimal clarifications exactly at the point of exchange.
-The details can be seen in Appendix~\ref{sec:casestudy}.
+The illustrative examples can be seen in Appendix~\ref{app:case}.